IndEcol/Dashboard/README.md

 There are also additional packages for e.g. user interfaces, analysis, regionalization, dynamic LCA, found on the webpage and documentation.

 ### Data

+#### Ocelot

+The [Ocelot project](https://ocelot.space/) is a joint effort by the Paul Scherrer Institut and the ecoinvent centre to build an open source library for applying system models in life cycle assessment.
+System models are a set of linking rules and assumptions, including how to handle activities that produce multiple outputs, how to construct markets in time and space, what products are substitutable, and who gets credit for the production of recyclable materials.

 #### Semantic Catalogs of LCA Data

 Supporting code & data for the article [Semantic catalogs for life cycle assessment data](http://www.sciencedirect.com/science/article/pii/S0959652616311210).
 This works provides a multi-database catalog of life cycle data in an open, linked-data format.